MiniZinc/libminizinc/en/fzn-spec.rst

 If the :mzn:`_reif` predicate does not exist, the compiler will try to use the definition of the original predicate.
 However, this may not be ideal: the original definition may make use of free variables in a :mzn:`let` expression (which is not allowed in reified contexts), or it may lead to inefficient solving.

 Solver libraries should therefore provide reified versions of constraints whenever possible.
+The library contains files ``fzn_<constraintname>_reif.mzn`` for this purpose.

 When a reified constraint is used in a *positive context* (see :numref:`pred-context`), the MiniZinc compiler can use a special version, called a half-reified predicate and identified by an :mzn:`_imp` suffix, instead of the :mzn:`_reif` predicate.
 Half-reified predicates essentially represent constraints that are *implied* by a Boolean variable rather than being equivalent to one.
 This typically leads to simpler translations or more efficient propagation (e.g., a half-reified :mzn:`all_different` only needs to *check* whether it is false, but it never has to implement the negation of the actual constraint).